 - Resource values

-- Some attributes have values that can be displayed to users — for
+- Some attributes have values that can be displayed to users, such as

-should be localized and therefore set from a resource or theme.
+should be localized and set from a resource or theme.
 Resource

-where the package name can be omitted if the resource is in the same package as the application, type is a type of resource — such as "string" or "drawable" — and name is the name that identifies the specific resource.
-For example:
+You can omit the package name if the resource is in the same package as the application.
+The type is a type of resource, such as string or drawable, and the name is the name that identifies the specific resource.
+Here is an example:

 <activity android:icon="@drawable/smallPic" . . . >

-Values from a theme are expressed in a similar manner, but with an initial '
+The values from a theme are expressed similarly, but with an initial

 - String values

-- Where an attribute value is a string, double backslashes ('
+- Where an attribute value is a string, you must use double backslashes (

-The following sections describe how some Android features are reflected in the manifest file.
+The following sections describe the way that some Android features are reflected in the manifest file.

-The core components of an application (its activities, services, and broadcast
+The core components of an application, such as its activities, services, and broadcast

 bundle of information (an